About the NBPTS Project

 How does the UCLA NBPTS Project Support National Board Candidates?

 The UCLA NBPTS Project has been supporting NB candidates for over fifteen years.
 The Project offers support for teachers seeking certification through a support cohort available throughout the candidate's certification journey.
-The program begins with a four-day summer institute and continues with monthly meetings throughout the school year and includes optional computer and writing workshops and simulated assessment tests.
+The program begins with a summer institute and continues with meetings throughout the school year and includes optional computer and writing workshops and simulated assessment tests.

 The UCLA NBPTS Project is one of five California Professional Teaching Development Centers (PTDC)and is a NBPTS Network Affiliate Site.